Mapping Future Imaginaries – Global

 Prof Peter Kelly

-As a Professor of Education in the School of Education at Deakin University my research focuses on young people, their education, training and employment pathways, and their health and well-being, at a time of profound planetary crises that are emerging at the convergence of the 6th Mass Extinction and the 4th Industrial Revolution.
+As a Professor of Education in the School of Education at Deakin University, my research focuses on young people, their education, training, and employment pathways, and their health and well-being at a time of profound planetary crises emerging at the convergence of the 6th Mass Extinction and the 4th Industrial Revolution.
 The Young People’s Sustainable Futures Lab is a repository for our current research project collaborations.

 Email me: pjak.57@gmail.com